Kurt Zeitzler: World War II

-During the invasion of Poland in September 1939, Zeitzler was Chief of Staff to General Wilhelm List, commanding the XXII (Motorized) Corps in the 14th Army.
-In March 1940 he became Chief of Staff to General von Kleist, commanding Panzergruppe A, later redesignated 1st Panzer Army.
+During the invasion of Poland in September 1939, Zeitzler was chief of staff to General Wilhelm List, commanding the XXII (Motorized) Corps in the 14th Army.
+In March 1940 he became chief of staff to General von Kleist, commanding Panzergruppe A, later redesignated 1st Panzer Army.
 During the Battle of France, Zeitzler brilliantly organized and managed the panzer drive through the Ardennes.
-He continued in this post through the successful Invasion of Yugoslavia and Battle of Greece.
+He continued in this post through the successful invasion of Yugoslavia and Battle of Greece.
 On 18 May 1941 Zeitzler was awarded the Knight's Cross of the Iron Cross.

 His greatest success came during Operation Barbarossa, the 1941 invasion of the Soviet Union.
 During the first two months of Barbarossa, 1st Panzer Army plunged east into Soviet territory, then moved south to the Black Sea to cut off Soviet forces in the Battle of Uman, then north to encircle Soviet forces around Kiev, then south again across the Dnieper River, and then further south to cut off Soviet forces near the Sea of Azov.
 Through all this strenuous campaigning, Zeitzler kept 1st Panzer Army moving smoothly and ensured that supplies arrived.
 In appreciation of Zeitzler, Kleist commented "The biggest problem in throwing about armies in this way was that of maintaining supplies."

-In January 1942, Zeitzler was made Chief of Staff to General Gerd von Rundstedt, OB West (Commander in Chief West) and commander of Army Group D. He played an important role in responding to the Allied raid on Dieppe on 19 August 1942.
+In January 1942, Zeitzler was made chief of staff to General Gerd von Rundstedt, OB West (Commander in Chief West) and commander of Army Group D. He played an important role in responding to the Canadian raid on Dieppe on 19 August 1942.